whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 High standards are not optional.
 You will not have a healthy community of deep trust unless you have high standards for all these beautiful qualities.
 Countless people have tried to form intentional communities and found them dissatisfying, and often they transform into mere groups of neighbors as trust diminishes over time.
 Why?**

 Healthy communities are based on trust, and there are many ways people want to trust each other -- trust that others will tell the truth, keep their promises, or take a stand if someone is disrespected (integrity).
 Trust that others will do the right thing even if it's scary or uncomfortable (bravery).
 Trust that others will share and take care of each other even in hard times (generosity).
+Trust that others will see them and know them (deep awareness).
 Trust that people will protect each other in dangerous moments (bravery and selfless violence).**

-If you don't hold each other to high standards in all these areas, you will not have deep trust, and your community will become a collection of neighbors.
+If your community doesn't hold people to high standards in all these areas, it will not have deep trust, and it will become a collection of neighbors.
 To keep a community healthy, you must confront inappropriate behavior, either supporting someone in their personal growth or asking them to leave if they refuse to grow.**

 Recognize what differences you can tolerate and which you cannot.
 Differences in things like clothing, language, skin color, and sexuality can all be tolerated or even celebrated in a healthy community.
 What cannot be tolerated are the hurtful qualities described here, including low integrity, cowardice, and selfishness.**